top of page

 Andy_WNDW-Back_RT_edited.jpg

-ANDREW KELLER, M.D.,ESQ.
+ANDREW KELLER, MD, Esq.

 Andy provides a unique ability to advocate for the educational needs of children with medically complex diagnoses.
 As a licensed Connecticut physician and experienced advocate, his ability to inform fellow advocates, attorneys, and school districts of the student’s needs, is invaluable.